-Have you ever thought Is Eggplant a Fruit or Vegetable?
+Have you ever thought Is Eggplant a Vegetable or Fruit?
 Or is it a berry?
 Clear your doubts and find out the answer in the article!

 Eggplant (Solanum melongena) is a relative of tomatoes.
-It is native to the Indian subcontinent and grows in various colors like deep shiny purple, green, lavender, white, and yellow with a green cap in different sizes and shapes.
-It’s one of the most popular vegetables around the world, but botanically, is eggplant a fruit or vegetable?
+It is native to the Indian subcontinent and grows in various colors like deep shiny purple, green, lavender, white, and yellow, with a green cap in different sizes and shapes.
+It’s one of the most popular vegetables around the world, but botanically, Is Eggplant a Vegetable or Fruit?
 Find out in this article.

-Other Names: Aubergine, Brinjal Eggplant, Melongena, Baingan, Apple-of-love, Ggully bean, Pea apple, Susumber, Terong, and Guinea Squash.
+Other Names: Aubergine, Brinjal, Eggplant, Melongena, Baingan, Apple-of-love, Gully bean, Pea apple, Susumber, Terong, and Guinea Squash.

 Is Eggplant a Berry?